-Given this strong introduction to basic and translational research, I decided to enrol in a PhD program in Clinical and Experimental Hematology and Hematopathology.
+Given this strong introduction to basic and translational research, I decided to enroll in a PhD program in Clinical and Experimental Hematology and Hematopathology.
 I completed my PhD in May 2011.

 The highly collaborative scientific atmosphere at Ohio State allowed me multiple opportunities to become involved in several basic, preclinical research projects.
 I have spent the last ten years of my life training as a cancer research scientist and I decided that The Ohio State University was the best place for me to continue growing as a physician scientist.

-I am currently enrolled in the ABIM research pathway, I just completed 2 years of Internal Medicine and I am in the first year of my Hematology fellowship.
+I am enrolled in the Physician Scientist Training Program; I completed 2 years of Internal Medicine and I am currently a third year hematology fellow.

-Over the past few years, I have developed two two major areas of research interest.
+Over the past few years, I have developed two major areas of research interest.

 This was the defining moment that convinced me of my calling to continue my efforts here in the United States to pursue a pathway that would maximize my potential to benefit others, while at the same time, provide a gratifying career pathway.

-Over the past ten years I have produced a substantial amount of work that has resulted in the publication of more than 50 papers in peer-reviewed journals including Blood, Journal of Clinical Oncology, Clinical Cancer Research, Oncogene, mAbs, Cancer, Haematologica, and Leukemia & Lymphoma, many invited oral presentations at national and international conferences, and the receipt of multiple competitive awards.
+Over the past ten years I have produced a substantial amount of work that has resulted in the publication of more than 60 papers in peer-reviewed journals including Blood, Journal of Clinical Oncology, Clinical Cancer Research, Oncogene, mAbs, Cancer, Haematologica, and Leukemia & Lymphoma, many invited oral presentations at national and international conferences, the receipt of multiple competitive awards, funding for myself and my mentor.
 Perhaps more importantly, I have come to the realization that my skills are best suited in a collaborative scientific environment that will promote the translation of my research to meaningful therapies that benefit patients with cancer.